 Big Bend National Park is a stunningly beautiful place right on the border between Texas and Mexico.
 It's a relatively little-known national park, and doesn't get too crowded (temperatures are moderate in winter, but it does get hot in summer).
 The views of the mountains and Rio Grande are sublime, and knowing you're in on one of America's great secrets is a reward of its own.
 Stay at Gage Hotel, Marathon, from $215.

-Budget Travel Contributing Editor Darley Newman recently shot an episode of her PBS series Travels With Darley on Maryland's Eastern Shore, including a stop in Ocean City, one of our favorite boardwalks and an easy escape from DC, Baltimore, and other mid-Atlantic metro areas.
+Take a bite out of Maryland's Eastern Shore, including a stop in Ocean City, one of our favorite boardwalks and an easy escape from DC, Baltimore, and other mid-Atlantic metro areas.
 Stay at Sun ‘N Fun Motel, Ocean City, from $181.

 Virginia Beach offers several spectacular stretches of sand along the Atlantic, and the chance to truly let go and get the most out of your weekend.
 Our favorite memory of this fun beach town is the porpoises frolicking in the water.
 We can't promise you'll see them, but we sure hope you do.
 A wide variety of affordable lodgings are available in Virginia Beach.